powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 ## Post-Deploy Verification

-After the deployment, a user can verify the ZFS root filesystem using `lsblk`, `parted`, as well as using ZFS commands:
+After the deployment, a user can verify the ZFS root filesystem using `lsblk`, `parted`, as well as using ZFS commands.

 ```shell
 $ lsblk